-UBI has received some initial revenue from coagulation test strip manufacturing on behalf of Siemens.
+UBI continues to receive revenue from coagulation test strip manufacturing on behalf of Siemens.
 Even though we expect this figure to grow significantly over time, the majority of our products and services revenue is currently derived from LifeScan.
 With effect from December 31, 2013, we no longer manufacture OneTouch® Verio® blood glucose test strips for LifeScan, however, we are paid a quarterly service fee based on the number of strips sold.
-To date, our business has been dependent on the sales of the blood glucose test strips for the OneTouch® Verio® product to fund our operations.
+To date, our business has been dependent on the sales of the blood glucose test strips for the OneTouch® Verio® product to partially fund our operations.
 Any changes in the level of test strip sales will directly affect the amount of the quarterly service fee paid by LifeScan and, as a result, our business.

 LifeScan has the ability to terminate the obligation to pay quarterly service fees to us in certain situations set out in the Master Services and Supply Agreement or with the agreement of Universal Biosensors.
-LifeScan has the option to give notice to convert the quarterly service fees, which it may only do once it has paid cumulative quarterly service fees of US\$45 million.
-As of December 31, 2014, LifeScan has paid cumulative quarterly service fees of US\$11.8 million.
+LifeScan has the option to give notice to convert the quarterly service fees in the manner described below, which it may only do once it has paid cumulative quarterly service fees of US\$45 million.
+As of December 31, 2015, LifeScan has paid cumulative quarterly service fees of US\$21.3 million.
 In the event notice is given, LifeScan is required to the pay the quarterly service fees for the remainder of that year.
 In addition, LifeScan must pay a one-time lump sum fee.
-This one-time lump sum service fee is calculated by multiplying the sum of all quarterly service fees for the relevant year in which notice is given by a multiplier (on a sliding scale from 2.6x if notice is given in 2015 to 2x if notice is given in 2018 and beyond).
+This one-time lump sum service fee is calculated by multiplying the sum of all quarterly service fees for the relevant year in which notice is given by a multiplier (on a sliding scale from 2.4x if notice is given in 2016 to 2x if notice is given in 2018 and beyond).
 LifeScan may also terminate the obligation to pay quarterly service fees if certain other factors detailed in the Master Services and Supply Agreement arise, including LifeScan ceasing to sell the product, termination for breach, insolvency and bankruptcy, change of control and regulatory termination.

-Even though we act as exclusive manufacturer of the coagulation test strips we developed with Siemens, the market for the Xprecia StrideTM Coagulation Analyzer is currently unknown because the product was released in December 2014.
+Even though we are the manufacturer of the coagulation test strips we developed with Siemens, the market for the Xprecia StrideTM Coagulation Analyzer is currently unknown because the product was released in Europe in December 2014 and Siemens made an application for FDA approval in July 2015.
 While there is no minimum commitment, if Siemens does not submit purchase orders for a certain amount of product, our manufacturing capacity may not be fully utilized.
 If this occurs, we will be faced with surplus capacity in our manufacturing operations and our revenues will decline.
 Further, Siemens may obtain the right to manufacture product or have a third party manufacture product on its behalf if certain events occur (for example, insolvency, failure to supply).
 The Supply Agreement with Siemens may also be terminated as a result of either party defaulting on its material obligations.
 If any of these circumstances arise, we would cease to have the potential to receive manufacturing revenues from the sale of product purchased by Siemens.